 How to make Cottage Cheese Protein Pancakes

-- Combine cottage cheese, egg, and milk in a measuring jug or blender
+- Combine cottage cheese, eggs (or egg whites), and milk in a measuring jug or blender

 - Blend until smooth